-It is these fundamental principles of Liberty, as “endowed” and protected by Rule of Law, that Thomas Jefferson and the delegates enumerated in our Declaration of Independence, and which James Madison later codified in our Constitution.
-(Notably, references to “God” and “our Creator” would eventually be included in all 50 state constitutions.)
+It is these fundamental principles of Liberty, as “endowed” and protected by Rule of Law versus the rule of men, that Thomas Jefferson and the delegates enumerated in our Declaration of Independence, and which James Madison later codified in our Constitution.
+(References to “God” and “our Creator” would eventually be included in all fifty state constitutions.)

 “We Resolve to Conquer or Die”

-“The fate of unborn millions will now depend, under God, on the courage and conduct of this army. … We have therefore to resolve to conquer or die: Our own Country’s Honor, all call upon us for a vigorous and manly exertion, and if we now shamefully fail, we shall become infamous to the whole world.” —George Washington
+“The fate of unborn millions will now depend, under God, on the courage and conduct of this army.
+Our cruel and unrelenting Enemy leaves us no choice but a brave resistance, or the most abject submission… We have therefore to resolve to conquer or die: Our own Country’s Honor, all call upon us for a vigorous and manly exertion, and if we now shamefully fail, we shall become infamous to the whole world.” —George Washington

 At the advent of the American Revolution, John Adams wrote, “Objects of the most stupendous magnitude, and measure in which the lives and liberties of millions yet unborn are intimately interested, are now before us.
 We are in the very midst of a revolution the most complete, unexpected and remarkable of any in the history of nations.”

-Concluding his sermon On January 21, 1776, American clergyman John Peter Muhlenberg issued a call to arms which resonated across the colonies.
-He famously threw off his clerical robes to reveal the uniform of a Continental Army officer, and declared, “For everything there is a season, and a time for every matter under heaven…there is a time for all things.
+Concluding his sermon on January 21, 1776, American clergyman John Peter Muhlenberg issued a call to arms that resonated across the colonies.
+He famously threw off his clerical robes to reveal the uniform of a Continental Army officer, and declared, “For everything there is a season, and a time for every matter under heaven … there is a time for all things.
 There is a time to preach and a time to fight.
 And now is the time to fight.”
-The next day, he led 300 men of his church and surrounding churches to join General Washington’s Continental Army as the 8th Virginia Regiment.
+The next day, he led 300 men of his church and surrounding churches to join General Washington’s Continental Army as the Eighth Virginia Regiment.